KolosalAI/kolosal-agent/README.md

 # OR with tests
 cmake .. -G "Visual Studio 17 2022" -A x64 -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTS=ON

+# OR with deep research demo
+cmake .. -G "Visual Studio 17 2022" -A x64 -DCMAKE_BUILD_TYPE=Debug -DBUILD_DEEPRESEARCH_DEMO=ON

 # Build the project
 cmake --build . --config Debug --parallel
 ```